Skip to content

 stringData:

-# PGHOST represents a cluster-scoped DNS name or IP, which only makes sense inside the Kubernetes cluster.
+# PGHOST represents a cluster-scoped DNS name, which only makes sense inside the Kubernetes cluster.

 # E.g., postgresql1.postgres-system.svc.cluster.local